 Our management seeks to improve long-term profitability and operating efficiencies to maintain our competitive position.
 These efforts include identifying operations with costs disproportionate to related revenues, especially operations with significant fixed costs that could negatively impact gross profit margin.
-In the past few years, in part due to the recession in 2008 and 2009, we have taken more aggressive rationalization measures.
+In the past few years, we have taken more aggressive rationalization measures.
 Initiatives have included automation projects, employee redundancy exercises and undertaking temporary and permanent facility closings.
-Total charges for rationalization were \$21.8 million, \$1.7 million and \$0.5 million in 2015, 2014 and 2013, respectively.
+Total charges for rationalization were \$0.4 million, \$21.8 million and \$1.7 million in 2016, 2015 and 2014 respectively.